151octal/adf435x/README.md

 internal state values.
 These are made availabe both on the display and out the serial port (1000000 baud) when the error correction (calibration) axis is selected.
-The runtime code size is large, but it handles per digit editable numbers of specified length capable of representing a 2**64 magnitude, with ease.
+The runtime code size is large (26k), but it handles per digit editable numbers of specified length capable of representing a 2**64 magnitude, with ease.
 The human interface elements (display, print, editable persistent settings) sum to more than half